NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

 Timestamp
 ^^^^^^^^^^^^^^^^^^^

-Name of the column containing the timestamp at which the observation occurred, i.e. when the model was invoked using the given inputs and yielding the resulting prediction.
+The column containing the timestamp at which the observation occurred, i.e. when the model was invoked using the given inputs and yielding the resulting prediction.
 See :term:`Timestamp`.

 .. note::